-drug offenders may have positive effects for female prisoners, many of whom are in prison for drug offenses.351 The DOJ's creation of robust prison rape elimination guidelines holds promise in the ongoing effort to end prison rape in state, federal, military, and immigration facilities, although the effect of these regulations remains to be seen.
-In addition, increasing societal awareness of the problems associated with a large incarcerated population, particularly for the children of incarcerated parents, and the increased visibility of LGBT and juvenile detainees may further spur legislative and administrative action to reform the penal system and improve conditions for traditionally marginalized groups.
+Because gender stereotypes often benefit one group at the expense of another in the prison context, Congress and administrative agencies tasked with implementing prisoner protections should focus their efforts on problems that can be addressed without negatively impacting other groups within the prison system.
+In particular, congressional efforts to reduce mandatory minimum sentences for drug offenders may have positive effects for female prisoners, many of whom are in prison for drug offenses.353 The DOJ's creation of robust prison rape elimination guidelines is promising in the ongoing effort to end prison rape in state, federal, military, and immigration facilities, although the effect of these regulations remains to be seen.
+Additionally, increasing societal awareness of the problems associated with a large incarcerated population, particularly for the children of incarcerated parents, and the increased visibility of LGBTQIA+ and juvenile detainees may further spur legislative and administrative action to reform the penal system and improve conditions for incarcerated members of marginalized groups.
 However, even if federal legislation is able to attenuate some of these issues, difficulties will likely persist in ensuring consistency across state lines and within different levels of the penal system.
 For this reason, ongoing consideration and scrutiny of these issues is necessary.